Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

 * Level3 (optional) -> EVIDENCE_ELEMENT that can store additionnal informations about the DOM element to help the qualification and thus the resolution.

 # Advanced

+The simplest way to write a rule is to create a java class that extends the abstract class `AbstractPageRuleWithSelectorAndCheckerImplementation` and set an [ElementSelector](http://tanaguru.org/Javadoc/3.0.2/org/opens/tanaguru/rules/elementselector/ElementSelector.html) implementation and an [ElementChecker](http://tanaguru.org/Javadoc/3.0.2/org/opens/tanaguru/rules/elementchecker/ElementChecker.htlm) implementation by constructor arguments.
+Let's see some examples :

 ## The `ElementSelector` interface
 ### The existing implementations